Privacy Policy

 Data Storage and Security

-Your data is stored in Google Firebase services, specifically Cloud Firestore for profile and platform data, Firebase Authentication for account credentials, and Firebase Storage for profile photos.
+Your data is stored in Google Firebase services, specifically Cloud Firestore for profile and platform data, Firebase Authentication for account credentials, and Firebase Storage for uploaded files such as profile photos, cover photos, and post attachments.
 The Firestore database region is europe-west (EU).
 Firebase Storage uses a Google-managed region.

 Firebase Authentication handles your password using industry-standard encryption.
 We do not store your password in plain text.
 Access to your data in Firestore and Storage is protected by security rules that ensure only you can write to your own profile and only signed-in users can read platform data.